jameslime214/PTElections_DW/NOTES & REFERENCES.md

 - The four columns preceeding the first party's information are total votes data.
 - First column contains both Freguesia code and name, must be split.
 - First column with party accronym, per file: {76:6, 79:8, 80:8, 83:8, 85:8, 87:8, 91:8, 95:8}
   - ar76f: Contains only one column before total voting information and after freguesia names.
-Contains only 0's or 500 (followed by spaces and then a final 0) for freguesias without voting information
+Contains only 0's as a string or '500{many spaces}0' for freguesias without voting information
   - ar79f and later: 3 columns between freguesia name and total voting information columns.
 The first of which is important, the latter two are useless because they are filled with 0's.
+- **AFTER PARSE 1 & 2**:
+  - 76f: same as before parse 1 and 2
+  - 79f and later: single column with either numerical 0 or numerical 5000